 Overall for the TrimerTrip/clip-based systems, when we consider both ranked and non-ranked submissions, we believe the results suggest that any combination of the following may be limiting predictive accuracy: (a) chosen host conformer, (b) guest binding mode, (c) chosen energy model, and (d) water model.
-More specifically the general performance of the AMOEBA force field pointed towards polarization and/or shielding effects being important, especially as the guest becomes more hydrophobic, but the AMOEBA work also suggested host sampling could be an important issue.
+More specifically the general performance of the AMOEBA-based submissions pointed towards multipoles, polarization and/or shielding effects being important, especially as the guest becomes more hydrophobic, but the AMOEBA work (using multiple host conformers) [43, 94] also suggested host sampling could be an important issue since host conformers did not interconvert at nanosecond simulation timescales.